 Recent survey (which I link at the bottom of my stats page) showed that 60% of teachers reported difficulty accommodating kinesthetic learners in traditional classroom settings.
 (Source)

-Additionally, 75% of kinesthetic learners report preferring project-based-learning over traditional homework assignments, but oftentimes typical homework is all they can get as their teacher hasn’t prepared any project-based homework specifically for them.
+Additionally, 75% of kinesthetic learners report preferring project-based-learning over traditional homework assignments.
+But oftentimes typical homework is all they can get as their teacher hasn’t prepared any project-based homework specifically for them.
 (Source)

 Here’s another stat that shows the value of hands on approach for kinesthetic learners.
 A whopping 90% of them report better understanding of scientific concepts when conducting experiments.
 (Source)